NLNZDigitalPreservation/nlnz-m11n-tools-automation/README.md

 This repository contains automation classes and tools that are available for gradle builds in a automation tools plugin.

+Some of the classes here correlate with classes in the eqa-build-plugin project, the difference should be in the package name, where the eqa-build-classes are of package nz.govt.nzqa.eqa.tools.build.automation.* and the m11n-tools-automation classes are of package nz.govt.nzqa.m11n.tools.automation.*.

+There should be regular effort to keep the functionality in same-named classes updated across the two projects.
+Because eqa-build-plugin is used to build the m11n-tools-automation artifacts, the use of m11n-tools-automation classes in the eqa-build-plugin would introduce circular dependencies between the projects, which we avoid by simply duplicating the functionality instead of using a dependency.
+But we don't want to duplicate work, so we make the classes almost identical aside from packaging.

+Choose the eqa-build-plugin classes for build-related processing and the m11n-tools-automation for automation-related processing.

 ## Motivation

 Gradle builds provide part of the platform of build and deploy automation.
 This plugin makes objects available for